giltayar/bilt/docs/build-configurations.md

 ### The `BuildConfiguration` object

-* A build configuration is a JSON object with the following properties:
+* A build configuration is an object with the following properties:

 * `jobs`: a `Jobs` object.
 * `extends`: a path to a file that is another build configuration.
 The CLI will look for a job in